team-telnyx/telnyx-client-examples/call-center/README.md

 Download and install [ngrok](https://ngrok.com/).\
 Start up ngrok with `ngrok http 8000` and make note of the https `Forwarding` URL.\
-You will need it to be able to receive websocket request from Call Control App
+You will need it to be able to receive websocket requests from the Call Control App

 ![ngrok URL](screenshots/get_ngrok_URL.png)
 ---